-Funding was secured by Wyre Council to rebuild the sea defences at Cleveleys to protect the coast from flooding.
-They successfully applied for funding from other places in order to create the Mythic Coast and include the decorative lights, seats etc.
+Wyre Council secured funding to rebuild the sea defences at Cleveleys, to protect the coast from flooding and erosion.
+They also secured additional funding from other places to create the Mythic Coast, and include the decorative lights, seats and other niceties.

 The fabulous new, multi-award winning design increased the popularity of this much loved seaside town.
-It’s attracted people from near and far to come and enjoy the spectacular views and much better access to the beach.
+It attracts people from near and far to enjoy the spectacular views and great access to the beach.

-The ‘Cleveleys Mythological Coastline’ project secured grant funding through the national Sea Change project, which aims to regenerate the coast through the Arts.
+The ‘Cleveleys Mythological Coastline’ project secured grant funding through the national Sea Change project.
+It’s aim is to regenerate the coast through the Arts.
 The project creates a legacy to follow the sea defence works, and a story that’s Cleveleys very own for the future.

-The Sea Swallow is the story, it’s written for children but has a charm that’s unmissable.
-It’s a fairy tale that blends legend with local features, including sunken villages and the petrified forest which you can still see on the beach today.
-In 2011, each primary school child in Wyre was given a copy of the book.
+The Sea Swallow is the story, it’s written for children with an unmissable charm.
+The fairy tale blends legend with local features, including sunken villages and the petrified forest which you can still see on the beach today.
+Each primary school child in Wyre received a copy of the book back in 2011.

 Would you like your own Mary’s Shell?

-Visit Cleveleys is independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop where we sell our own original art and photos.
+We’re the Rabbit Patch and we independently publish Visit Cleveleys.
+We’re a design and creatives company here on the Fylde Coast and we have an online shop of our own original paintings and photos.

-This is our photograph of Mary’s Shell – available framed or as a plain print.
+Our photograph of Mary’s Shell comes as a framed or plain print.
 Follow the link and have a look around at both local scenes and traditional seaside views.

 Join us on Facebook at our Visit Fylde Coast Facebook Group